miwermi/election-analysis/README.md

     | --------- | -------- | ------- | --------- |
     | Content   | Content  | Content | Content   |

 Ideally, the final code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if only we were able to gather and use that information!
-Since elections are typically anonymous, there is always a likely margin of error on the accuracy of the data collected (especially when independent units - districts, states, etc. - do not use the same standard voterIDs or the same standards for ballots).
+Since elections are typically anonymous, there is always a likely margin of error on the accuracy of the data collected (especially when independent units - districts, states, etc. - do not use the same standard voter IDs or the same standards for ballots).
 Voter IDs and Ballot IDs will most likely never be stored in the same data source as voting information - ever.
-And that is a good thing, becuase it protects the privacy of the voter.
+And that is a good thing, because it protects the privacy of the voter.
 However...
 I would feel much better about my code if that data could be collected and I could run a few queries to find duplicates or quirky-looking anomalies and decide what might be best to do about them.
 Perfect data is always the dream... :)